kraklo/JeffBot-Admin/README.md

 To install, copy all files to a single directory.

-The token must be kept in seperate files.
+The token must be kept in separate files.
 For JeffBot, place the token in a file named `token`.
 The file must be in the same directory as the rest of the program.

 > NOTE: Both bots must be run from the directory they are in.